 7. Dawn Avery

-Dawn Avery, a member of the Mohawk Nation, is best known for her work as a cellist and composer, but she is an exquisite vocalist as well.
+A member of the Mohawk Nation, Dawn Avery is best known for her work as a cellist and composer, but she is an exquisite vocalist as well.

 Avery explores her indigenous heritage and her intense spirituality through musical meditation experiences and by holding performances and ceremonies in Iroquois longhouses.
 She is a passionate advocate for cultural and linguistic preservation.